ReemSchur/blackjack-project/README.md

 🃏 Full-Stack Blackjack Game

-This is a complete, full-stack implementation of the game Blackjack (21), built from scratch with a modern client-server architecture.

 Click here for the Live Demo
 (Note: The free Render service may take ~30 seconds to "wake up" on the first load.)

 (To add a screenshot: Take a picture of the game, add it to this folder as screenshot.png, and it will appear here.)

-🚀 About This Project
+1. Overview

-This project was built to demonstrate a deep understanding of full-stack development principles, from creating a RESTful API in Node.js to managing client-side state with vanilla JavaScript.
+This project is a complete, full-stack implementation of the game Blackjack (21), built from scratch to demonstrate a deep understanding of modern web architecture.
 The application simulates a real Blackjack table, including a betting system, 3:2 Blackjack payouts, and separate sessions for each player.

 The core challenge was to manage the game state and wallet persistently on the server, completely decoupled from the client-side logic.

-✨ Key Features
+2. Features

-Full-Stack Architecture: Complete separation between the logical Back-End ("The Dealer") and the visual Front-End ("The Table").
+Full Game Logic: Implements all standard Blackjack rules (1:1 win, 3:2 Blackjack, Push, Bust, Auto-stand on 21).

-Persistent Database: Player wallet balances are saved in a SQLite database, allowing players to return later and continue with their saved bankroll.
+Persistent Wallet: Player bankroll is saved in a SQLite database, persisting between sessions.

-Multi-Session Management: The server manages a separate game and wallet for each connected client using a unique sessionId stored in localStorage.
+Multi-Session Management: The server manages a separate game and wallet for each connected client using a unique sessionId.

 RESTful API: A clear API for all game actions (/game/new, /game/hit, /game/stand) and session management.

-Complete Game Logic: Implements all standard Blackjack rules:

-1:1 payout for a regular win.

-Special 3:2 payout for a natural "Blackjack".

-Push (tie).

-Bust.

-Automatic stand on 21.

-Dynamic Front-End: A clean UI built with vanilla JavaScript, CSS animations, and dynamic card images.
+Dynamic UI: A clean UI built with vanilla JavaScript, CSS animations, and dynamic card images.

-🛠️ Tech Stack

-Back-End

-Node.js

-Express.js (for the RESTful API)

-better-sqlite3 (for SQLite database management)

-CORS (for cross-origin requests)

-Front-End

-JavaScript (ES6+)

-Fetch API (for async server communication)

-localStorage (for session persistence)

-HTML5

-CSS3 (including keyframes animations)

-Deployment

-Render (for the Web Service)
+3. System Architecture & Components

+The project is built on a decoupled client-server architecture.

+Client (Front-End):

+A static "single-page application" (SPA) built with HTML, CSS, and vanilla JavaScript (ES6+).

+Responsible only for rendering the UI and capturing user input.

+Uses the Fetch API to send asynchronous requests to the back-end.

+Uses localStorage to store the unique sessionId and re-identify the client on page load.

+Server (Back-End):

+A Node.js / Express.js server that exposes a stateless RESTful API.

+Game Engine (game-engine.js): A separate module containing all the pure game logic (Card, Deck, Game classes).

+Session Management: Manages all active games and wallet balances in-memory (Map) for speed, backed by a persistent database.

+API Endpoints: Handles all logic for game actions (/game/hit), session creation (/session/new), and payout calculations.

+Database (Persistence):

+An SQLite database (via better-sqlite3) is used as a persistent storage layer.

+The database stores only the sessionId and the corresponding walletAmount, ensuring that a player's bankroll is saved even if the server restarts.

+4. File Structure

+blackjack-project/
+├── .gitignore
+├── blackjack.db        # SQLite database file (persistent wallet storage)
+├── game-engine.js      # Core Blackjack logic (Card, Deck, Game classes) ├── package-lock.json
+├── package.json        # Project dependencies and scripts
+├── server.js           # The Node.js/Express back-end server (API)
+└── public/
+    ├── app.js          # Client-side JavaScript (Fetch API, DOM manipulation)
+    ├── index.html      # The main HTML structure
+    └── style.css       # All CSS styling and animations

-🚀 How To Run Locally
+5. Setup and Execution (How To Run Locally)

+Instructions for running the project on a local machine.

+Prerequisites

+Node.js (which includes npm)

+Git

+Running the Application

 Clone the repository: